 The NCSX Integrated Project Team (IPT) is made up of key DOE and NCSX Project Team personnel.
-As indicated in Section 4.1.1, the IPT is led by the NCSX Federal Project Director.
-While the makeup of the IPT will evolve as the project matures, the initial makeup of this cross-functional team includes the following personnel:
+The IPT is led by the NCSX Federal Project Director.
+While the makeup of the IPT will evolve as the project matures, the initial makeup of this cross-functional team for CD-3 activities includes the following personnel:

 - The NCSX Federal Project Director;

 - The NCSX Deputy Federal Project Director

 - The OFES NCSX Program Manager;

 - The OFES Stellarator Program Manager;

 - The NCSX Laboratory Project Manager;

-- The NCSX Deputy Project Manager for Program;
+- The NCSX Deputy Project Manager (ORNL);

 - The PPPL Procurement Manager;

 - The NCSX Quality Assurance Manager;

 - The NCSX ES&H Manager;

-- The NCSX Project Control Manager;
+- The NCSX Project Control Manager; and

-- The NCSX Engineering Manager; and

-- The NCSX Project Physics Head
+- The NCSX Project Integration Manager.

-Other DOE and NCSX Project Team and PPPL personnel may be added as the need arises in order to accomplish the NCSX Project objectives.
+Other DOE and NCSX Project Team and PPPL/ORNL personnel may be added as the need arises in order to accomplish the NCSX Project objectives.
 For example, as the NCSX Project nears operation, personnel with operational experience will be added to the team.
-Additionally, as the need arises, DOE or PPPL personnel with expertise, fiscal, technical, and legal areas may be included in the IPT.
+Additionally, as the need arises, DOE or PPPL/ORNL personnel with expertise, fiscal, technical, and legal areas may be included in the IPT.